isc-projects/bind9/doc/arm/reference.rst

 positive integer, or by running :option:`rndc trace`.
 The global debug level can be set to zero, and debugging mode turned off, by running ``rndc notrace``.
 All debugging messages in the server have a debug level;
 higher debug levels give more detailed output.
-Channels that specify a specific debug severity, for example:
+Channels that indicate a specific debug severity get debugging output of level 3 or less any time the server is in debugging mode, regardless of the global debugging level:

 ::